Clarksburg High School: APPS program

 One of Clarksburg's programs is the four-year Advanced Placement Power Scholars program (APPS).
 Students can apply for the program during eighth or ninth grade.
 Modeled after Walter Johnson High School's APEX Program, the APPS program requires its members to take a number of rigorous Advanced Placement classes.
 By the end of a member's senior year, they will have taken at least 6 AP classes, and will have taken the classes' respective exams distributed by the College Board.
-The sponsor of the group is Signature Program Coordinator Sarah Costlow.

 APPS students take AP NSL Government their freshman year, AP US History their sophomore year, and more AP classes their junior and senior years.
 Many take AP English Language and Composition and AP World History as juniors.

 P-TECH program

 The Pathways in Network and Information Technology Program (P-TECH) is a dual enrollment program that enables participating students to earn both a MCPS high school diploma and an Associate of Applied Science (AAS) degree from Montgomery College for free while in high school.
 Both degrees must be completed within six years.
 The AAS degree will ensure that students will meet industry expectations and gain technical skills and workplace competencies as well as industry certifications.
 Certifications will be earned in microcomputer technician and network administration in either Microsoft or Cisco or in wireless technologies.
 Additionally, the program will afford participating students mentoring and a paid summer employment opportunity within the technical industry in Montgomery County.
 To ensure that all participating students meet the challenges of this program, students participate in a bridge program every summer including the summer before they enter grade 9, but excluding the summer of their paid work experience assignments.
 Completion of this program guarantees students "first in-line" status for consideration of job opportunities with the program's IT business partners.